- 1 What are the environmental conflicts ports face?

-Ports, the center of maritime based business activities and crucial to the economic development of their surrounding area, are a major actor of the shipping industry.
+Ports, the center of maritime-based business activities and crucial to the economic development of their surrounding area, are a major actor of the shipping industry.
 In the past only measured by their economic performance, ports are now equally measured by the environmental impact they have on water, air, and ambient noise quality in relation to surrounding communities.
-Sustainable development practices and an understanding of their ecosystem has an important impact for the economic measure of ports.
+Sustainable development practices and an understanding of their ecosystem have an important impact on the economic measure of ports.
 Ports are now going greener to reduce waste emissions and help the climate, while simultaneously increasing their competitive advantage.

 Here are the five major conflicts ports are facing: